 Scientists have been working hard to learn more about brown fat.
-Its main function is to transform food into body heat, and pockets of brown fat are often found close to the neck, shoulders, and collarbone area.
+Its main function is to transform food into body heat.
+You can find pockets of brown fat close to the neck, shoulders, and collarbone area.

 Under the right conditions, brown fat can actually create 300 times more heat than any other tissue inside of the body.
 Researchers now are looking into how brown fat can be “turned on” to help fight obesity.
-There’s also some speculation that exercise can stimulate certain hormones that activate this type of fat.
+There’s also some speculation that exercise can stimulate certain hormones that activate this type of body fat.

 A 2014 study asserted brown fat becomes more active in colder temperatures.
 Brown fat remains the main tool for babies to stay warm, since they do not have the ability to shiver.
-Michael Symonds, of the University of Nottingham, suggested in 2013 that brown fat might function similarly to an “internal heating jacket” to keep blood warm as it flows from colder extremities back to the heart and brain.
+Michael Symonds, of the University of Nottingham, suggested in 2013 that brown fat might function similarly to an “internal heating jacket” to keep the blood warm as it flows from colder extremities back to the heart and brain.

-Brown fat is something you don’t want to lose, but there aren’t any approved drugs to increase it inside a body.
-However, certain foods have been shown to help activate brown fat.
+Brown fat is something you don’t want to lose.
+The government hasn’t approved any drugs to increase it inside a body.
+However, certain foods may help to activate brown fat.

 Apples and pears both contain ursolic acid.
 This substance helps revitalize brown fat, while turkey breast contains an amino acid that also aids in brown fat activation.
 Green tea has also been shown to help brown fat burn more calories, according to a Swiss study.

 Beige fat is seen as a cousin of brown fat.
 While the two are similar, they’re not the same thing.
 Beige fat comes from white fat and is much more useful to adults.
 While adults usually have very few brown fat deposits, beige fat cells are scattered throughout different parts of the body.